Skip links

 Objective

-To help and support the victims of natural disasters in collaboration with the PTT Group.
+To help and support the victims of natural disasters and emergencies in collaboration with the PTT Group.

 Background